SCROLL DOWN FOR CONNECTING TRAILS AND TRAIL UPDATES

 Me and my Mountain Bike

-In the last 3 years I have ridden all of these pathways over and over, even riding 72 miles once and 76 miles another time.
+In the last few years I have ridden all of these pathways over and over, riding up to 76 miles a few times.
+Most of my rides are 36 to 64 miles.
 After my first short year, I have been riding more than 1,000 miles a year and in 2011 managed more than 2,000 miles.
-I have 3,000 miles on my mountain bike and over 2,000 on my touring bike, all in less than 4 years.
+I have over 3,000 miles on my mountain bike and over 4,000 on my touring bike.
 I realize these rides are not extraordinary for you younger folk, though I think pretty good for one my age.

 Visitors on site now (